 AWS CloudTrail is a service that helps you enable governance, compliance, risk auditing, and operational auditing of your AWS account.
-Actions taken by a principal (typiclally a user, role or AWS service) are recorded as events in AWS CloudTrail.
+Actions taken by a principal (typiclally a user, role or AWS service) are recorded as events in CloudTrail.

 For today’s lab, we will require a new trail to be created.